New restaurants on way to McClellanville, Goose Creek; controversial cafe decision deferred

 A new gaming center is coming to Mount Pleasant.

-The firm also applied for a similar permit for a site at 7250 Rivers Ave. in North Charleston in the shopping center where Target is located.
+The firm also applied for a similar permit for a site at 7250 Rivers Ave. in North Charleston in the shopping center anchored by Target.

 Planet promise

-The Food Lion supermarket chain is stepping up its initiatives to be more sustainable.
+The Food Lion supermarket chain said it's stepping up its initiatives to be more sustainable.

 The North Carolina-based grocer, part of Netherlands-based Ahold Delhaize, plans to be more transparent about where products come from and how they are produced, including offering all cage-free eggs by 2025.

-It also plans to reduce carbon emissions and eliminate food waste, both by 50 percent by 2030.
+It also is aiming to reduce carbon emissions and eliminate food waste, both by 50 percent by 2030.
 The grocer will donate near-expiration-dated products to local food banks and divert other waste through recycling, composting and animal feed.

 In addition, all of its plastic packaging will be reusable, recyclable or compostable by 2025, and it aims to offer more than 48 percent of private-brand food sales from healthier food options by 2025.